TakanariShimbo/open-super-whisper/README.md

 2. Pressing this hotkey will start/stop recording even when the application is in the background
 3. To change the hotkey, click "Hotkey Settings" in the toolbar

-### Using the System Tray
+### Using the System Tray (Windows) or Menu Bar (macOS)

-1. The application stays resident in your system tray
+1. The application stays resident in your system tray (Windows) or menu bar (macOS)
 2. Closing the window will keep the application running in the background
-3. Click the system tray icon to toggle the application's visibility
+3. Click the system tray/menu bar icon to toggle the application's visibility
-4. Right-click the system tray icon to access a context menu with options to:
+4. Right-click the system tray icon (Windows) or click the menu bar icon (macOS) to access a context menu with options to:
    - Show the application
    - Start/stop recording
    - Completely exit the application